 os Angeles is a golden city of opportunity, yet amidst the glitter and glamour of Hollywood, the city has a darker side.
-Known as the “Homeless Capital of the Nation,” more than 96,000 people experience homelessness each year in Los Angeles County.
-On any given night, 48,000 people sleep without a home.
+Known as the “Homeless Capital of the Nation,” over 50,000 people experience homelessness each night in Los Angeles County.

 Living on the streets, in cars, or in other places unsuitable for human habitation, these women and children are often referred to as the “hidden homeless.”
 They try to stay out of sight, avoiding the eyes of those who might regard them with judgement, pity—or worse.
 They have good reason to hide.
 Many have been victims of violence and crime while living on the street.